newedit/newedit/README.md

 * <a href="https://github.com/ahausladen/JsonDataObjects">Json Data Objects</a> (included)
 * Delphi versions XE4-8, Seattle, and Berlin are supported
-* C++ Builder versions XE7-8, and Seattle are supported
+* C++ Builder versions XE7-8, Seattle, and Berlin are supported

 <b>Note!</b> Do not offer me older versions to support.
 I don't have time to keep up with those.